wb/gitall/README.md

 ##Installing GitAll

-My personal preference is to create a symbolic link between `gitall.py` and `/usr/bin/gitall`.
+My personal preference is to create a symbolic link between `gitall` and `/usr/bin/gitall`.
 This way, the command is accessible to all users of the computer, but still remains within the repository for easy updates.
 An example of how to do this follows:

     // make the command executable
-    $ chmod +x gitall.py
+    $ chmod +x gitall

     // create the symbolic link (cannot be a relative path)
-    $ sudo ln -s <full path to this repository>/gitall.py /usr/bin/gitall
+    $ sudo ln -s <full path to this repository>/gitall /usr/bin/gitall

 ##Sample Output